 Holland is buried in Holy Sepulchre Cemetery in the Paterson suburb of Totowa, N.J., just a mile from the Passaic River where he first tested Holland I in 1878.

 His gravestone, redone in 1976, includes a sculptural version of an iconic photo – characterized by Holland’s walrus mustache and bowler hat as he emerged from the conning tower of Holland VI.

 In 1964, a plaque was erected in Liscannor commemorating the fiftieth anniversary of his passing.
 Castle Street has also been renamed Holland Street in his honor.

-To mark Holland’s anniversary back in North Clare, Liscannor Development Committee is hosting a program on Sunday, August 31, as part of Heritage Week 2014.
-The day’s events at Liscannor Harbor will feature the unveiling of a commemorative stone, a talk on Holland’s life, a film showcasing his achievements, a photo and children’s art exhibition, and music and songs of the sea.
+To mark Holland’s anniversary back in North Clare, Liscannor Development Committee hosted a program on Sunday, August 31, as part of Heritage Week 2014.
+The day’s events at Liscannor Harbor featured the unveiling of a commemorative stone, a talk on Holland’s life, a film showcasing his achievements, a photo and children’s art exhibition, and music and songs of the sea.

 *This song was written by Breandán Higgins of Lahinch.
 The air is that of “Amhrán na Trá Báine.”